-- 1. A phased programme and methodology of investigation and recording to include: - a historic building survey (English Heritage Level 3/4) - an archaeological watching brief and any further appropriate recording during any demolition, stripping out, opening up of historic fabric and ground-works - an archaeological survey of the river bank and tunnels - evaluation through targeted trial trenching - targeted, more detailed excavation (subject of a new WSI) - 2.
-A programme for post investigation assessment to include: - analysis of the site investigation records and finds - production of a final report on the significance of the heritage interest recorded - 3.
-Dissemination of the results of the site investigations commensurate with their significance, including popular and academic publication - 4.
-Provision for archive deposition of the report, finds and records of the site investigation - 5.
-Nomination of a competent person or persons/organisation to undertake the works set out within the approved WSI
+1. A phased programme and methodology of investigation and recording to include: - a historic building survey (English Heritage Level 3/4)

+- an archaeological watching brief and any further appropriate recording during any demolition, stripping out, opening up of historic fabric and ground-works

+- an archaeological survey of the river bank and tunnels - evaluation through targeted trial trenching - targeted, more detailed excavation (subject of a new WSI) - 2.
+A programme for post investigation assessment to include: - analysis of the site investigation records and finds - production of a final report on the significance of the heritage interest recorded

+3. Dissemination of the results of the site investigations commensurate with their significance, including popular and academic publication

-Reason: In accordance with NPPF Section 16, Paragraph 199 - To record and advance understanding of the significance of any heritage assets to be lost (wholly or in part) and to make this evidence (and any archive generated) publicly accessible and SIE-3 "Protecting, Safeguarding and Enhancing the Environment" of the adopted Stockport Core Strategy DPD.
+4. Provision for archive deposition of the report, finds and records of the site investigation or in part) and to make this evidence (and any archive generated) publicly accessible and SIE-3 "Protecting, Safeguarding and Enhancing the Environment" of the adopted Stockport Core Strategy DPD.